-I’ve kept the platter shown here simple with fresh pita bread, olives, rice-stuffed grape leaves, and hummus (choose from your favorite prepared hummus brand or any of the thousands of easy hummus recipes across the web).
+I’ve kept the platter shown here simple with fresh pita bread, olives, rice-stuffed grape leaves, and hummus (choose from your favorite prepared brand or any of the hummus variations on this site).

 - 1 cup quinoa, rinsed in a fine sieve